inolen/node-hashset/README.md

 }
 ```

-This works great for tens of thousands of items, but it really starts to slow down in v8 around the 100,000 - 1,000,000 mark.
+This works good for up to a million items, but it starts to grind down to a halt in v8 around the 10,000,000 mark.

 node-hashset implements a stricly typed hashset with [std::unsorted_map](http://en.cppreference.com/w/cpp/container/unordered_map) to enable high-volume sets.